KAHIMWONG/ADCD-Net/README.md

 ![doc_protocol](./fig/doc_protocol.png)

 Models are trained on Doctamper train set and evaluated on seven test sets, please refer to [ForensicHub](https://github.com/scu-zjz/ForensicHub) for more details.
-The best scores are marked in green and the second best scores are marked in yellow.

 ## Environment Setup

-**ADCD-Net is trained on 4 NVIDIA GeForce RTX 4090 24G GPUs which takes about 33 hours**
+**ADCD-Net is trained on 4 NVIDIA GeForce RTX 4090 24G GPUs which takes about 27 hours**

-Install dependencies: python 3.8, pytorch 1.11, albumentations 1.3.0
+Install dependencies: python 3.10, pytorch 2.4.0, albumentations 2.0.8

-## Prepare Data
+## Prepare DocTamper Data

 Download the DocTamper dataset from [DocTamper](https://github.com/qcf-568/DocTamper) (```qt_table.pk``` and files in ```pks``` can be also found from the DocTamper repository) and the ocr mask and model checkpoints from [ADCD-Net](https://drive.google.com/file/d/10m7v0RrmI68UbfaWCwAN0nfR2y7DWS_4/view?usp=sharing) (the data can be accessed without request from now on).
 The files from ADCD-Net is organized as follows: